seanpm2001/interval/PRECISION.md

 In the case of monotonous functions, this minimum will be attained for two consecutive arguments: $|f(x) - f(x±u)|$.
 This $x$ is determined as the point where function $f$ has lowest slope over $[lo;hi]$.

 When a function is not monotonous, it can happen that two non-consecutive fixpoint arguments have images closer than any two consecutive fixpoints.
 The usual functions subjected to this phenomenon are the periodic trigonometric functions $sin$, $cos$ and $tan$.
-We study modified versions of these functions to get around this difficulty and get back to the case where the minimum is between two consecutive numbers.
+For these functions, we relax the constraint and only seek the lowest difference between two consecutive arguments.

 The overall goal is to find the proper $x$ and $±u$ for each usual function $f$.
 After that, the target lsb is given by $l' = prec(f, x, ±u) = ⌊log₂(|f(x±u) - f(x)|)⌋$.